 Be a change management expert

-As organizations shift from traditional (such as waterfall project management) to agile methodologies, they will need someone to usher them through that (potentially painful) process.
+As organizations shift from traditional (such as Waterfall project management) to Agile methodologies, they will need someone to usher through that (potentially painful) process.
 PMOs are uniquely situated to play that role.
-“Project managers and PMO leaders are really well positioned to transform anything in an organization.
-They know how to make change happen,” Barnard says.
-“This is a great opportunity to take advantage of their inherent skill sets and lead the organization through change.”
+"Project managers and PMO leaders are well-positioned to transform anything in an organization.
+They know how to make change happen," Barnard says.
+"This is a great opportunity to take advantage of their inherent skill sets and lead the organization through change."

 Business units that aren't used to Agile workflows and timelines may be initially uncomfortable with less predictable project management methodologies.
 Taking the time to catch them up to speed and explain what to expect provides a lot of value.